nrfconnect/sdk-nrf/applications/nrf_desktop/doc/config_channel.rst

 * Data - Arbitrary length data connected to the request/response.

 .. note::
-   Bluetooth LE HID Service removes the leading report ID byte, resulting in firmware obtaining a data frame 1 byte shorter.
+   Bluetooth® LE HID Service removes the leading report ID byte, resulting in firmware obtaining a data frame one byte shorter.

    The USB HID class transmits the whole report, including the report ID byte.